 Email us or post to our Facebook page to inquire about some other design rationales that may help you define and enjoy your space better, such as:

 - adding architectural interest gives big empty walls their reason for being

-- too many hard corners in a room are softened by circular shapes and fabrics
+- softening hard corners using circular shapes and fabrics